Invest now

 If you have been waiting for the right time to enter the market, you should be aware of the following:

-• No one can consistently predict the short-term performance of the market.
+• No one can constantly predict the short-term development of the market.

-• Equities are in a long-term rising market.
+• Shares are in a long-term rising market.

 • It is not the timing that matters, but rather the choice of investments.